pandurangpatil/3a/README.md

 $ cp -rf <3a repo path>/code/user-admin/user-persistence/src/main/configuration/* ./
 ```

+#### Update configuration files

+  Before you make a build you need to make some changes in configuration files copied inside $AGNIE_HOME as well as some changes are required to be done inside code.

+Note: Where ever you see some string enclosed inside "< string >".
+There you are expected to replace the contents with your own values.

+* (required before build) Update "$AGNIE_HOME/global/config/init-db.properties".
+You need to update all properties with your own values.
+These values will be used to create top application as well as very first user of the system who will be the owner and admin of top application.
+* (required before build) We are using recaptch service for captch on signup page.
+You need to register your account at recaptcha [refer](https://www.google.com/recaptcha/intro/index.html) for your top domain that you have configured above.
+Once the registration is done you need to set public and private key given by recaptcha service at "$AGNIE_HOME/global/config/global-config.properties"
+* (required before build) You need to configure email account details using which system will send the mails.
+Mails such as account verification mail or forgot password mail.
+Configure those details at "<3a repo path>/code/user-persistence/src/main/resources/mail_accounts.json".
+Note: It is expected these account details from gmail or google apps server.
+As we have configured gmail server for the same.
+If you need to use some other server, you need to do required code change.
+* It is advisable to change default DB passwords that are set in code.
+If you need to update the password you need to do it at following locations.
+  - <3a repo path>/code/db/setupdb.sql
+  - <3a repo path>/code/user-persistence/src/main/resources/META-INF/persistence.xml
+  - <3a repo path>/code/user-session/src/main/resources/META-INF/persistence.xml
+  - <3a repo path>/code/user-session/src/main/resources/SessionMyBatis.properties
+  - <3a repo path>/code/user-session/src/test/java/com/agnie/useradmin/session/ConnectionProvider.java

 ### Build

 run sql setupdb.sql from following location "<3a repo path>/code/db" - This will create required db schema with required user.